isomerpages/govtech-stp/_travel-checklist/checklists/Travel Checklist Category II III IV.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">&#9744;  <i><b>A) Immigration Clearance and Registering Proof of Vaccination</b></i></div>

 <div style="padding:10px 10px 10px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;"><p style="line-height:1.35;font-size:18px;">During immigration clearance, provide all documents, including proof of tests, and information required by the immigration officer.
-Upon clearance, foreign short term visit pass travellers will receive an email, as provided in their SGAC declaration (<a href="#1E">see Stage 1E</a>), of their <a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints" target="_blank">e-Pass (i.e. Visit Pass)</a> which will state the period of stay granted.
-Travellers who are cleared for entry via Land or Sea, will continue to have their passports physically endorsed.</p>
+Upon clearance, foreign short term visit pass travellers will receive an email, as provided in their SGAC declaration (<a href="#1E">see Stage 1E</a>), of their <a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints" target="_blank">e-Pass (i.e. Visit Pass)</a> which will state the period of stay granted.</p>

 <p style="line-height:1.35;font-size:18px;"><b><a target="_blank" href="/health/vtsg">Fully vaccinated travellers</a> who are vaccinated overseas and unable to upload their digital vaccination certificates via the SG Arrival Card declaration (per <a href="#1E">Stage 1E</a>)</b> should clear immigration at a manned counter.
 Here, the immigration officer will assist with the temporary registration of the traveller’s overseas vaccination status into their TraceTogether mobile application.
 With this, travellers will be able to show temporary proof of their vaccination status using TraceTogether in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings (e.g. malls, dining out)</a> for 30 days.</p>